jonmason/meta-arm/meta-arm-bsp/documentation/fvp-baser-aemv8r64.md

 **Note:** The terminal console login is `root` without password.

-To finish the fvp emulation, you need to close the telnet session and stop the runfvp script:
+To finish the fvp emulation, you need to close the telnet session:

-1. To close the telnet session:

  - Escape to telnet console with ``ctrl+]``.
  - Run ``quit`` to close the session.

-2. To stop the runfvp:

- - Type ``ctrl+c`` and wait for kas process to finish.

 ### File sharing between host and fvp
 It is possible to share a directory between the host machine and the fvp using